 Alongside our 9.30am services we have regular, more reflective 8am Eucharist services and 6pm Evensong.
 This is usually a traditional Evensong but occasionally is a Taize service.

-Alongside the church-led activities, many community groups use the Church Hall for activities as diverse as yoga, Scouts, Weight Watchers, Pilates, Taekwondo, pop-up events, concerts, annual Beer festival, family parties and much more.
-Bookings are taken by our administrator on 07405924330 or by emailing [email protected].com
+Alongside the church-led activities, many community groups use the Church Hall for activities as diverse as yoga, Scouts, Weight Watchers, Pilates, Taekwondo, pop-up events, concerts, beer festivals, family parties and much more.
+Bookings are taken by our administrator on 07405924330 or by emailing [email protected]

 The church has an interesting history, and is a beautiful building to visit.
 The original Church Building, having been transported from its previous home in Evington, was in use from 1914 and the first Priest-in-charge was the Rev'd Frederick Tolhurst.
 The building was of a corrugated structure affectionately known as 'Tin Annie'.
 The original building formed the middle section of the current Church Hall until the Hall was rebuilt in 2016, giving a beautiful, modern venue with underfloor heating, modern kitchen and accessible toilet.

 In the early 1930s work began on building the current Church Building.
 The first portion of the church was consecrated by Rt Rev Cyril Bowman Bardsley, Bishop of Leicester, on 9th June 1934.
-Unfortunately due to unforeseen circumstances at the time the building was never completed to the original plans - which explains why the west end of the church including the west porch are not in keeping with the rest of the church.
+The building was never completed to the original plans - which explains why the west end of the church including the west porch are not in keeping with the rest of the church.
 However, an enhanced porch facility is currently being explored as the latest phase of development on the site.